awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 Valid pattern `[a-zA-Z0-9\\-\\.]{3,63}`

 `DockerComposeFileS3Key`
 The object key for your Docker Compose file in Amazon S3\.
-For more information, including object key naming guidelines, see [Object Key and Metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, including object key naming guidelines, see [Object key and metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) in the *Amazon Simple Storage Service Developer Guide*\.
 In the console, the **Docker Compose file in S3** property combines the `DockerComposeFileS3Bucket`, `DockerComposeFileS3Key`, and `DockerComposeFileS3Version` parameters\.
 Required: `true`
 Type: `string`
 Valid pattern `.+`

 `DockerComposeFileS3Version`
 The object version for your Docker Compose file in Amazon S3\.
-For more information, including object key naming guidelines, see [Using Versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, including object key naming guidelines, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the *Amazon Simple Storage Service Developer Guide*\.
 In the console, the **Docker Compose file in S3** property combines the `DockerComposeFileS3Bucket`, `DockerComposeFileS3Key`, and `DockerComposeFileS3Version` parameters\.
 Required: `false`
 Type: `string`
 Valid pattern `.+`

 `DockerComposeFileDestinationPath`
 The absolute path of the local directory used to store a copy of the Docker Compose file\.
 This must be an existing directory\.
 The user specified for `DockerUserId` must have permission to create a file in this directory\.
-For more information, see [Setting Up the Docker User on the AWS IoT Greengrass Core](#docker-app-connector-linux-user)\.
+For more information, see [Setting up the Docker user on the AWS IoT Greengrass core](#docker-app-connector-linux-user)\.
 This directory stores your Docker Compose file and the credentials for your Docker images from private repositories\.
 It is your responsibility to secure this directory\.
-For more information, see [Security Notes](#docker-app-connector-security)\.
+For more information, see [Security notes](#docker-app-connector-security)\.
 Display name in the AWS IoT console: **Directory path for local Compose file**
 Required: `true`
 Type: `string`